German trawler V 204 Zieten

-Zieten was a German fishing trawler that was requistioned by the Kriegsmarine in the Second World War for use as a Vorpostenboot, serving as V 213 Zieten and V 204 Zieten.
+Zieten was a German fishing trawler that was requisitioned by the Kriegsmarine in the Second World War for use as a Vorpostenboot, serving as V 213 Zieten and V 204 Zieten.
 She was scuttled in January 1945 but was raised later that year and rebuilt as the survey ship Astrolabe.
 She served with the French Navy 1947–48 and was sold for use as a fishing trawler.
 In service until 1953, she was scrapped the following year.